Woodchester Mansion is an unfinished gothic mansion with a reputation for being one of the most haunted places in the United Kingdom.

-The county of Gloucestershire is home to a number of other haunted locations.
+The county of Gloucestershire is home to some other haunted locations.

-It is haunted by many spirits, including a witch, a monk, a piper and a sex demon – with a local priest once labelling the Inn as the “most evil place” he had ever visited.
+It is haunted by many spirits, including a witch, a monk, a piper, and a sex demon – with a local priest once labeling the Inn as the “most evil place” he had ever visited.

 It’s also worth a trip to nearby Berkeley Castle, which is said to be haunted by the ghost of King Edward II!

-You can also read about haunted locations further afield in our collection of Haunted locations in the UK here.
+You can also read about haunted locations further afield in our collection of Haunted places in the UK here.